Main-Project2020/blockchain/README.md

 Then we have the front-end files and web3.js file in the folder.

-w.js is the name of the web3.js file.
+w.js is the name of the web3.js file. test.html contains all the functions in the single file.

 C Folder
 This contain another sample project files.